Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 ]
 ```

-We've also already seen uniforms, theres have a list of names, types, counts, and default values
+We've also already seen uniforms - there's a list of names, types, counts, and default values

-The ProjMat is a 4x4 projection matrix, which is theoretically used to transform the screen coordinates, but it doesnt seem to do anything, InSize and OutSize are used in the vertex shaders - I think they are controlled automatically by the game to determine how big the frame buffers are, but I have not verified this
+The ProjMat is a 4x4 projection matrix, which is theoretically used to transform the screen coordinates, but it doesn't seem to do anything, InSize and OutSize are used in the vertex shaders - I think they are controlled automatically by the game to determine how big the frame buffers are, but I have not verified this

 BlurDir and Radius are obviously exclusive to the blur fragment shader